Belts on The Line

 He had defeated Christian Hammer on 15th December 2017 by unanimous decision in their 12 round contest at DIVS, Ekaterinburg, Russia.

-What time does Whyte vs Povetkin start?
+What time did Whyte vs Povetkin start?

-Who is showing Whyte vs Povetkin?
+Who broadcast Whyte vs Povetkin?